walkerlj0/Selenium_Course_Example_Code/content/chapters/2-download-a-file.md

----
-title: "How To Download a File"
+# How To Download a File
-slug: "2-download-a-file"
-number: 2
-publish_date: 2015-11-15
-tags:
-  - "files"
-  - "downloading"
-  - "file download"
-level: 2
-category: "testing"
----

 ## The Problem